-I’m glad you finally realized that things like extended power outages, heavy storms, tornadoes, hurricanes, earthquakes, house fires, flash floods, riots, or even war can happen (many of these actually do!), and that you’re ready to need to keep yourself and your family prepared.
+I’m glad you finally realized that things like extended power outages, heavy storms, tornadoes, hurricanes, earthquakes, house fires, flash floods, riots, or even war can happen (many of them do happen on a regular basis!), and that you’re ready to need to keep yourself and your family prepared.